- About Us

 - Sixth Form

 It provides a stimulating framework around which our pupils can develop their self-awareness and confidence by building on their experience, so they are equipped to make balanced and informed decisions at each stage of their school lives.
 Fundamental to our careers programme is the understanding that every pupil is unique and needs to plan a career path that suits his or her individual aptitudes and personal qualities.
-Therefore, careers education is continuous and ongoing and our pupils discuss career options with careers staff, tutors and subject teachers at each stage of their development.
+Therefore, careers education is continuous and ongoing and our pupils discuss career options with our specialist careers staff, tutors and subject teachers at each stage of their development.

 At Trent we are fortunate in being able to call on a wide network of Old Tridents, our alumni, and local employers who provide stimulating work experience placements and willingly give up their time to give talks and presentations to our students.